cda-tum/mqt-qmap/docs/na_zoned_compiler.md

 :align: center
 ```

-To find an optimized sequence of target-specific instructions, we use the zoned neutral atom compiler.
+To find an optimized sequence of target-specific instructions, we use one of the zoned neutral atom compilers.
-This compiler requires first a specification of the architecture.
+Each compiler requires first a specification of the architecture.

 ```{code-cell} ipython3
 from mqt.qmap.na.zoned import ZonedNeutralAtomArchitecture